Granjow/graphs-with-javascript/README.md

     Reading Problems ————————————·—————————————————·————————————————————O
     Read large graphs from files.

-    Under Siege —————————————————·
+    Under Siege —————————————————·————————————
-    Help the city ABC, which is under siege, to defend itself with your new knowledge!
+    Help the city Bohandur, which is under siege, to defend itself with your new knowledge!

+## Feedback

+I’m very interested in reading your feedback to the exercises, like:

+* Did you miss some information which would have been required for solving the exercise?
+* Was an exercise too hard?
+* Did the verification fail, or was the master solution wrong?
+* Did you like it?

+Please feel free to open a thread (issue) in the [GitHub Issue Tracker](https://github.com/Granjow/graphs-with-javascript/issues) and drop some lines of text or code, so this tutorial can be further improved.
+Thank you!